19hours/sg-statutes/Acts/Casino Control Act.md

 “hold”, in relation to any stake, voting share or unit of equity interest, includes holding that stake, voting share or unit through a nominee, and “holder” and “holding” shall be construed accordingly;

-“limited liability partnership” means a limited liability partnership formed under section 4(1) of the Limited Liability Partnerships Act 2005 (Act 5 of 2005) or any equivalent foreign law;
+“limited liability partnership” means a limited liability partnership formed under section 4(1) of the Limited Liability Partnerships Act (Cap.
+163A) or any equivalent foreign law;

 “main shareholder”, in relation to a casino operator, means such person as the Minister may, by notification in theGazette, designate as the main shareholder of the casino operator.